simon-ritchie/apysc/docstring_markdowns/apysc/_html/exporter.md

 ## `_get_var_name_from_line` function docstring

-Get a js variable name from specified line string.<hr>
+Get a js variable name from a specified line string.<hr>

 **[Parameters]**